 I usually start teaching these sounds when my children are two or three years old, but if they aren’t interested at that age (or you aren’t interested!) wait until age four or five.
 Start with just two or three letters and work your way through the alphabet.
 I use fridge magnets for this ( I really like these ones from Learning Resources!
 They are nice and big and chunky – great for little hands!).

 I put 2-3 letters on the fridge and keep them there until the child knows their sounds.
-We go over the sound of the letters for a minute or two at a meal time or two.
+We go over the sound of the letters for a minute or two at a meal time once or twice a day.
 I don’t ask the child to say the name of the letter, just the sound.
 So – I start with A, B, and C. The script goes something like this: “A says ă like apple.
 What does A say?”
 Once the child starts to become familiar with the sound, I just ask, “What does A say?”
 I do this with the letters B and C as well.
 We do this every day until the child knows the sound every time.
 Then we move on to a new letter or letters.
+You can let your child put the letter on the fridge when he says the sound if he wants to.
 Don’t overdo it – your child will likely get tired of excessive drilling.
 Just ask the sound of the letter once or twice a day.
 And that’s it!
 Work your way through the alphabet until your child knows all the sounds of all the letters.
 Make sure to review the letters you have already covered from time to time.
-You can also use an alphabet puzzle to reinforce or add variety to the routine.
+You can use an alphabet puzzle, foam letters in the bath, and alphabet books to reinforce or add variety to the routine.

 This is a list of living books that tell the stories of the people and events of the Civil Rights Movement.
 While these are picture books, they are stories that all ages can appreciate.
 Some of my very favorite children’s books are on this list because they tell such inspiring stories of courage and determination.
 I hope you enjoy them as much as my children and I have!